cdisselkoen/llvm-ir/README.md

 one of the features `llvm-8`, `llvm-9`, or `llvm-10`.
 Previously, we had the `0.6.x` branch for LLVM 10, the `0.5.x` branch for LLVM 9, and didn't officially support LLVM 8.
 Now, a single release supports LLVM 8, 9, and 10.
+(Note: 0.7.3 and later also supports LLVM 11.)
 - [`FunctionAttribute`] and [`ParameterAttribute`] are now proper enums with descriptive variants such as `NoInline`, `StackProtect`, etc. Previously, attributes were opaque numeric codes which were difficult to interpret.